surajit003/DjangoERP/README.md

 ## How processing occurs ?

-- On a high level, let's understand the different layers of processing
+On a high level, let's understand the different layers of processing

         - User request is routed through the url patterns and hits the right view.

         - The correct view function based on the request.method gets the data.

         - The data is then handed over to a logic function which is typically the business logic layer.

         - The logic then interacts with the repository method and invokes the right repo method.

         - Repository interacts with the database and saves or gets the data.

         - The data is then returned to the view

 Small gotcha ?

         - The view uses something called a use_case_type.
 What the heck is a use_case_type ?
-Well, put it this way - Think about if you decide to save the data to an external crm e.g hubspot.
-Then the use_case_type="hubspot" and based on the use_case_type, the `get_repository_for_{entity_name}` will return the right repository.
+Well, put it this way - Think about, if you decide to save the data to an external crm e.g hubspot.
+Then, simply changing the use_case_type="hubspot" is enough and based on the use_case_type, the `get_repository_for_{entity_name}` will return the right repository.
 So, technically nothing changes in the view and you can plug external crms to save data or get data easily.

         - Additionally, the repository abstracts away all the CRUD logic.
 So, plugging things in and out without worrying about the Infrastructure is a charm.